Cell Differentiation Definition

 Transcription factors are key to the cell differentiation process.
 The chemicals and hormones involved determine the course of action revolving around the DNA, deciding the transcription.
 The body and cells in the proximity decide the factors found in cells right from the fetal developmental stage to death.
 Both the DNA constituted in a cell and the location of expression of DNA is pivotal.
-The cell differentiation process has a range of

 The transcription factor has a direct influence on the proteins transcribing the DNA transforming it gradually to operating proteins and other cells.
 But, cells signal each other when they start to compress together indicating the action can no longer proceed.

 |Explore more: How do cells produce new cells?|

 Although there is an involvement from various hormones, plants too emerge from one cell.
 Comparing the eggs in animals to seeds in plants, seeds harbours and nourishes its zygote just like the egg in animal cells.
 Cell division causes the zygote to divide, turning into an embryo.
 In the event of seed getting dispersed, stages of further development are ceased.

 The embryo then forms into meristems, a specialized stem cell segment which differentiates outwards where one grows away and one towards the surface.